terraform-ibm-modules/terraform-ibm-external-secrets-operator/examples/all-combined/README.md

 The example is split into separated templates related with their specific scope:
 - main.tf for the VPC, cluster, VPE, ESO operator deployment and namespaces preliminary creation
 - clusterstore.tf for ESO ClusterSecretsStore configuration with API key authentication, including two different externalsecrets and secret types configuration (username/password and arbitrary)
-- secretstore.tf for ESO secretstore configuration with API key authentication and namespace isolation, including two different externalsecrets and secrets configuration (arbitrary and image pull API key secret using imagepull-apikey-secrets-manager-module)
+- secretstore.tf for ESO secretstore configuration with API key authentication and namespace isolation, including two different externalsecrets and secrets configuration (arbitrary and image pull API key secret using imagepull-apikey-secrets-manager)
 - secretsmanager.tf for Secrets Manager instance configuration, along with IAM serviceID and API keys and secrets groups
 - kv.tf for key-value (single and multiple keys) secrets
 - publiccertificate.tf for public certificate management